sjsyrek/malcjs/README.md

 ### REPL help commands

-- `.malc` - see a list of the predefined lambda functions available in the global scope
+- `.malc` - see a list of the predefined lambda functions available in the global scope.
-- `.malc <function>` - see the definition of the specified function, if it exists (ES5)
+- `.malc <function>` - see the definition of the specified function, if it exists.
-- `.utils` - see a list of the utility functions for converting lambdas to and from JavaScript
+- `.utils` - see a list of the utility functions for converting lambdas to and from JavaScript.
-- `.utils <function>` - see the definition of the specified utility function, if it exists (ES5)
+- `.utils <function>` - see the definition of the specified utility function, if it exists.